peter-mouland/web-caddy/README.md

 `gulp serve`

-This will compile your assets (JS, Sass) and serves your demo page to [http://localhost:3456](http://localhost:3456)
+This will compile your assets (JS, Sass) and serve your demo page to [http://localhost:3456](http://localhost:3456)

 ### Pre-build Hook